cnabio/cnab-spec/101-bundle-json.md

 ## Parameters

-The `parameters` section of the `bundle.json` defines which parameters a user (person installing a CNAB bundle) may _override_.
+The `parameters` section of the `bundle.json` defines which parameters a user (person installing a CNAB bundle) MAY _override_.
 Parameter specifications are flat (not tree-like), consisting of name/value pairs.
-The name is fixed, but the value may be overridden by the user.
+The name is fixed, but the value MAY be overridden by the user.
 The parameter definition includes a specification on how to constrain the values submitted by the user.

 ```json
 "parameters": {